KanzaAkram/agentic_hr_assistant/readme.md

     1. Go to your Google Account -> Security.
     2. Ensure 2-Step Verification is ON.
     3. Go to App passwords.
-    4. Select "Mail" for the app and "Other (Custom name)" for the device (e.g., "HR Assistant Pro").
+    4. Select "Mail" for the app and "Other (Custom name)" for the device (e.g., "HR Assistant").
     5. Generate the password and copy the 16-character code. **Save this securely.**

 ### Installation